opentext/storyteller/docs/stl/syntax.md

 -   `modern` ... defines what charting library is used.
    - "false" - use StreamServe library (default)
    - "true" - creates svg charts using NVD3 javascript library.
 Some settings are limited
--   `xpath` ... defines xpath to data where can be part of chart definition that overrides chart definition defined under stl:chart (available for scd and only for modern = "false" since 16.4) .
+-   `xpath` ... defines xpath to data where a part of chart definition that overrides chart definition defined under stl:chart is placed (available for scd and only for modern = "false" since 16.4) .
 Data related elements and attributes (`scd:layer/@xpath`, `scd:series`) cannot be modified this way.
-(See "Chart definition in data" )
+(See [Chart definition in data](#chart-definition-in-data-since-164))

    ​